 You will learn to model and analyse industrial fluid flow and heat transfer systems like a biofuel plant.

-Systems Design and Engineering Analysis (20 credits)
+Design and Analysis for Automated Manufacture (20 credits)